dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

 6. What are the services that a four-tier architecture provides in the first tier?

+    * Four-tier architecture provides a Load Balancer in the first tier which  divides the traffic among the various frontends.
 #

 7. What does a reverse proxy do?
 When is it needed?